jarehec/holberton-system_engineering-devops/0x14-postmortem/README.md

 * [06:40] - Configure servers to only accept users that have a private key.
 * [06:42] - Verify that users cannot login without the private key.
 (Success)
 * [06:45] - Updated firewall rules.
-* [06:50] - Penetration test our server to make sure that the new configuration is secure.
+* [06:50] - Penetration test our servers to make sure that the new configuration is secure.
 * [08:22] - Restarted web server
 * [08:30] - Examine files that were uploaded by the hacker.